kshetline/tubular_time_tzdb/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`a`-`z`: 10-35
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`A`-`X`: 36-59

-These numbers can be negative, and can also be fractional, using a ”decimal” point.
+These numbers can be negative, and they can also be fractional with the use of a ”decimal” point.
 For all of the values expressed at present, whole numbers are minutes, and the first digit after the ”decimal” point is seconds.
 For example, `-g.8` means negative 16 minutes, 8 seconds.

-#### Not-completely-formal Extended BNF for timezone description syntax
+#### Not-entirely-formal Extended BNF for timezone description syntax

 <pre>
 &lt;time_zone> = &lt;basics> ";" &lt;local_time_type> { space &lt;local_time_type> }